jspark311/IoTivityDocker/README.md

     docker build -t='my_name' IoTivityDocker/
     docker run -iv <your root source path>:/src_root my_name

+Or if you are only interested in invoking Thermostat...

+    docker run -i my_name /root/runThermostat.sh

 The last command should drop you into a shell where you can execute your build.